lisaychuang/JavaScript30/readme.md

 ### [Document vs Window objects](http://eligeske.com/jquery/what-is-the-difference-between-document-and-window-objects-2/)

-* Window is the first thing that gets loaded into the browser
+* `Window` is the first thing that gets loaded into the browser
-* Document object is your html, aspx, php, or other document that will be loaded into the browser
+* `Document` object is your html, aspx, php, or other document that will be loaded into the browser

-To access a property for the window it is window.property, if it is document it is window.document.property which is also available in short as document.property.
+To access a property for the window it is window.property, if it is `document` it is `window.document.property` which is also available in short as `document.property`.

 * An iframe actually is considered as a new window with its own document loaded into it To access a frame is window.frames[], which is an array of all the frames.
 If you only have one iframe you access it by using window.frames[0].